 These are the reasons why you're getting boob acne

-No matter what we do, we’re going to deal with acne at some point.
-On our face, back, neck, wherever — it shows up at the most inopportune times.
-One weird place you might notice some pimples is your breasts.
+No matter what you do, you’re probably going to deal with acne at some point.
+On your face, back, neck, wherever—it shows up at the most inopportune times.
+One weird place you might notice some pimples: your breasts.
 Yep, we’re talking about boob acne.
 It might throw you for a loop at first, because who knew breast acne was even a thing?
-If you’ve dealt with it, too, you’re likely wondering how to treat breast acne — and how on earth you even got it.
+If you’ve dealt with it, too, you’re likely wondering how to treat breast acne—and how on earth you even got it in the first place.
 Hear, hear, sister.

 These are the five reasons you’re getting boob acne, and they might surprise you.

 According to Livestrong, “women with large breasts are more susceptible to breast acne than women with small breasts,” which makes sense, because the bigger your breasts are, the greater chance for chafing and rubbing against fabric or accumulating sweat.
 No need to resent your big, beautiful boobs, though.
 Just make sure you’re always wearing a clean bra and it fits you perfectly.
 The less uncomfortable friction, the less chance for zits.

 While it’s great that you’re on your fitness grind, excessive sweat on your chest paired with a tight sports bra is a perfect breeding ground for your sebaceous glands to hit overdrive, leaving you to battle more than just annoying bench hogs in the gym.
 Cue the boob acne.

 We’re not suggesting you give up working out to minimize the chances of breaking out, but taking off your sports bra ASAP and using a gentle acne cleanser immediately after you finish your sweat sesh should help.
 Unfortunately, this means heading right to brunch after your cardio class probably isn’t the best idea.